Speaking: Grammar in Speaking B2 - Lesson 3: Using Reported Speech (Statements, Questions, Commands)

 Your mission is to practice retelling a conversation.

-1. Think of a real conversation you had recently.
+1. Think of a real conversation you had recently (with a friend, family member, or coworker).

 2. Imagine telling another person about it.